alaaeddine-ahriz/meet2go/DP4_HiFi_Prototype_Meet2Go/DP4_HiFi_Prototype_Meet2Go.md

 *   **Useful Skill:** Cross-platform debugging and UI standardization in React Native.

 ### Kim SEUNGJAE
 *   **Contribution:** Implemented key features like the "Who Voted Which" screen, share button functionality (showing actual hosted URL), and the option to remove quests.
 Fixed critical bugs related to joining via link/code and improved voter statistics clarity.
+Found multiple bugs and documented them to remove later, and fixed some of them.
 *   **Difficulties:** Handling complex data relationships for the "Who Voted Which" screen and ensuring deep linking worked correctly for joining quests.
 *   **Useful Skill:** Deep linking implementation and complex state management for detailed user statistics.